-The Glossary appendix begins on page 401 and includes about 10 pages of alphabetically listed Referenced Persons mentioned in the report include brief descriptions of who they are.
+The Glossary appendix begins on page 401 and includes about 10 pages of alphabetically listed Referenced Persons and brief descriptions of who they are.
+Example:

-We’ve heard of the Kremlin and WikiLeaks.
-The list of lesser known Entities and Organizations fills two pages.
+We’ve heard of the Kremlin and WikiLeaks, and they’re included.
+A list of lesser known Entities and Organizations fills two pages.
+Example:

-We all know the FBI and NATO, but the report is riddled with many more acronyms from across the globe.
-The Index of Acronyms clears confusion.
+We all know the FBI and NATO, but many more acronyms from across the globe riddle the report.
+An Index of Acronyms clears confusion.
+Examples:

 Appendix C: Written Questions to be Answered Under Oath by President Donald J. Trump

 “The President provided written responses through his personal counsel to questions submitted to him by the Special Counsel’s Office.
 We first explain the process that led to the submission of written questions and then attach the President’s responses.”

 Beginning on page 415 of the report, Appendix C includes the Special Counsel’s questions and Trump’s answers.
 This appendix has several blank pages and ends on page 440.